Managing small-acreage horse farms in Central and Eastern Oregon

 Forage species for irrigated pastures

-Irrigated pastures offer a longer growing season and a longer period of use by horses and, consequently, have a variety of suitable forage species.
-The species shown in Table 3 are suitable for irrigated pastures in Central and Eastern Oregon.
+Irrigated pastures offer a longer growing season and a longer period of use by horses.
+See Table 3 or the MatchForage species selection tool.

-Grasses that can survive very heavy use, such as tall fescue, are best for exercise areas.
-Kentucky bluegrass alone or mixed with tall fescue also works well.
+Grasses that can survive heavy use, such as tall fescue, are best for exercise areas.
+Kentucky bluegrass alone or mixed with tall fescue will also stand up to heavy use.
 Options for grazing only or for grazing and hay include orchardgrass, Kentucky bluegrass (alone or with white clover) and tall fescue.

 Manage pasture fertility to promote strong stands of grasses and other forages